 General Issues for Validation or Verification:

-Recommendation 13: Validation or verification of NGS assays shall encompass end-to-end process including the wet-laboratory steps and data analysis pipeline.
+Recommendation 13: Validation or verification of NGS assays shall encompass the complete end-to-end process, including the wet-laboratory steps and data analysis pipeline.

 Recommendation 14: Validation or verification is required when modifying a previously validated NGS assay, and should be appropriate to the extent of the modification.